 Our Board of Directors has from time to time authorized repurchase programs of our outstanding common stock.
 Under these stock repurchase programs, we are authorized to repurchase, from time-to-time, shares of our outstanding common stock on the open market or in privately negotiated transactions.
 The timing and amount of stock repurchases are determined based upon our evaluation of market conditions and other factors.
 Any stock repurchase program may be suspended, modified or discontinued at any time, and we have no obligation to repurchase any amount of our common stock under any program.
 Repurchases pursuant to our stock repurchase programs could affect the market price of our common stock and increase its volatility.
-Any termination of our stock repurchase programs could cause a decrease in the market price of our common stock, and the existence of a stock repurchase program could cause our stock price to be higher than it would be in the absence of such a program and could potentially reduce the market liquidity and trading volumes of our common stock.
-There can be no assurance that any stock repurchases under these programs will enhance stockholder value because the market price of our common stock could reduce the levels at which those repurchases were made.
-Although our stock repurchase programs are intended to enhance long-term stockholder value, short-term fluctuations in the market price of our common stock could reduce the programs' effectiveness.
+Any termination of our stock repurchase programs could cause a decrease in the market price of our common stock, and the existence of a stock repurchase program could cause our stock repurchases under these programs and could potentially reduce the market liquidity and trading volumes of our common stock.
+There can be no assurance that any stock repurchases under these programs are intended to enhance long-term stockholder value, short-term fluctuations in the market price of our common stock could reduce the programs' effectiveness.